adamcysec/subjack/README.md

 Subjack.py by default will only output subdomains found to be hijackable.
 Use verbose output to save all subdomain data regardless of it's hijackable status.

+Subjack.py uses the concurrent module to make quick work of the wordlist.

 ## Dependencies
 <tool>.py requires the following dependencies:
 - [argparse](https://pypi.org/project/argparse/)